kikoso/android-stackblur/README.md

 * Multithreading
 * Support for PNG9

 If you want to colaborate with the project, feel free to submit a pull request!

+Also, if you have used Android StackBlur on your app and you let me know, I can link it from here :)

 Developed By
 --------------------